What is mid-cost or high-cost assistive technology

 High-cost assistive technology costs more than $15,000.

-They are complex items that need an assessment from an assistive technology assessor.
-This helps us understand if it meets the requirements of the NDIS rules.
+They're complex items that need an assessment from an assistive technology assessor.
+This helps us understand if it meets the NDIS rules.

-They are a suitably qualified allied health professional.
+They're a suitably qualified allied health professional.
 They have the experience to support an assessment of the assistive technology item.
 For example, they can be an occupational therapist, physiotherapist, speech pathologist or rehabilitation engineer.
-For specialised hearing products, this needs to be an audiologist, and for prosthetics a qualified prosthetist.
+This needs to be an audiologist for specialised hearing products and a qualified prosthetist for prosthetics.

 What mid-cost and high-cost assistive technology is like

 There are many types of mid-cost and high-cost assistive technology.
 What you need depends on your situation and goals.
-See below for some examples of mid-cost and high-cost assistive technology.
+There are examples of mid-cost and high-cost assistive technology below.

 Mid-cost assistive technology